process-analytics/mxgraph-road-to-DefinitelyTyped/README.md

 If you are interested in this community effort, please submit an issue in this repository to start a discussion and describe how you want to participate.
 We welcome your participation!

+You can also directly submit issues and Pull Requests in https://github.com/typed-mxgraph/typed-mxgraph for direct contributions to Typescript definitions.

 ## Volunteers followup